Biblical Literature II Textbooks

 3. Bible.
 If you do not yet have a study Bible, I recommend the Zondervan TNIV Study Bible.
 Grand Rapids: Zondervan, 2006.
 (It costs $24.99-79.99 on Zondervan.com depending on the size and cover you choose among 9 choices).
 The TNIV is the updated version of the 1978-1984 NIV.
 It includes a number of improvements based on 25 years of scholarship since the NIV was published.
 I really think it has made the NIV obsolete though many churches are slow to change.
 It is famous or infamous for its inclusive language.
 I think they have been responsible and judicious in their use of inclusive language in the TNIV (see here) but there are definitely some conservative evangelicals who beg to differ.
 I recommend it to my students as an outstanding version to use in their reading through the New Testament during the semester.
 In my sermon preparation, besides consulting the original languages, I will consult the ESV, NRSV, NLT, The Message, and HCSB.
 See my description of the best Bible study tools on the web and more about Bible versions at my post here.

-2 replies on “Biblical Literature II Textbooks”
+2 responses to “Biblical Literature II Textbooks”

 This is for a biblical literature course on the university level?